Gaming trade shows waiting to spring back

+In view of the Covid-19 pandemic, most gaming trade shows are going digital, but many industry players and fans say nothing beats the excitement of a physical event

-The Covid-19 pandemic, which has kept people in their homes, has been a boost to video gaming but it has put the brakes on video gaming trade shows.
+The coronavirus pandemic which has kept people in their homes has been a boost for video gaming, but it has also put the brakes on video gaming trade shows globally.

-The world's most influential video gaming trade show, the Electronic Entertainment Expo (E3), was supposed to be held last week in Los Angeles, United States.
-But for the first time in the show's 26 year history, it was cancelled.
+The world's most influential video gaming trade show, the Electronic Entertainment Expo (E3), was to have been held last week in Los Angeles.
+But for the first time in the show's 26-year history, it was cancelled.

-Last year, E3 drew 66,100 attendees, over 200 exhibitors and big wigs of the video gaming industry such as Microsoft, Activision, Nintendo, Nvidia, Sega, Square Enix, Ubisoft and Bandai Namco.
+Last year, the show drew 66,100 attendees, over 200 exhibitors and bigwigs of the video gaming industry, such as Microsoft, Activision, Nintendo, Nvidia, Sega, Square Enix, Ubisoft and Bandai Namco.

 In place of physical events, game developers and publishers have turned to digital events.